kpthedev/stable-karlo/README.md

 Note that [xformers](https://github.com/facebookresearch/xformers) is not in the `requirements.txt`; however, it's highly recommended that you follow the instructions on their repo to get it set up in the python environment.

 ## Running
-To run the app, make sure you are in the `stable-karlo` folder and have actived the environment, then run:
+To run the app, make sure you are in the `stable-karlo` folder and have activated the environment, then run:

 ```bash
 streamlit run app.py
 ```
+This should open the webUI in your browser automatically.

 > The very first time you run the app, it will download the models from Huggingface.
 This may take a while, depending on your internet speed—the models are around 18G total.